Jasmin2895/Jasmin2895/README.md

 I am recently following **#100DaysOfCode** challenge to work on my side projects and explore new tech and contribute in open source 👩🏻‍💻.

-Nominated for noonies 2020 award under the category of **Best Web Monetization Innovator**.
-Please support by [voting](https://noonies.tech/award/best-web-monetization-innovator) for me.
+🦄🦄Nominated for noonies 2020 award under the category of **Best Web Monetization Innovator**.
+Please support by [voting](https://noonies.tech/award/best-web-monetization-innovator) for me.🦄🦄

 Majorly worked on Javascrit and it's frameworks( Vue, Node and React ), databases (SQL, Redis), docker and AWS services